Quarantined! Examining the Effects of a Community-Wide Moderation Intervention on Reddit: Discussion

-\emph{We observed a decline in the influx of new users to TRP and TD.} Before we began our analyses, it was not clear how quarantining would affect the stream of new users into quarantined sites.
+Before we began our analyses, it was not clear how quarantining would affect the stream of new users into quarantined sites.
 Labeling a subreddit as ``highly offensive'' could have resulted in a Streisand effect~\cite{jansen2015streisand}, i.e., making it even more popular and therefore attracting more new users than before.
 However, we found that this was not the case: despite widespread discussions about the quarantine in multiple Reddit communities, the numbers of new users to TRP and TD significantly dropped due to the quarantine.
 This demonstrates how design friction---indicating to new users the offensiveness of a group and introducing barriers to the access of offensive spaces---can substantially disrupt the growth of such groups.

 In recent years, internet platforms have often been accused of serving as a venue to radicalize disenfranchised groups \cite{archetti2013terrorism,neumann2013options}.
 However, the effectiveness of quarantining as a strategy to impede the integration of new individuals into TRP and TD communities offers important empirical evidence of how platform interventions can successfully address these societal problems.
 Platforms like Reddit have thousands of active user-created communities, which makes monitoring the activity of every community challenging.
 Nevertheless, our findings suggest that platforms can provide societal value by devoting resources to detecting, labeling and isolating antisocial groups.